Bible Book of Daniel, Part 9 - Chapter 12

 The Third Time Period

 The third time span is also a new one of 1,335 days, which again using the same 'day year' principle of interpretation, can be identified as 1,335 years.

 “Blessed is he that waiteth, and cometh to the thousand three hundred and five and thirty days.” – Daniel 12:12

-We’re still using the same starting point as the second time span in the previous verse, hence adding 1,335 years to 508 AD arrives at the year 1843 AD.
+We’re still clearly using the same starting point as the second time span in the previous verse with no mention otherwise, hence adding 1,335 years to 508 AD arrives at the year 1843 AD.

 There is a specific blessing to people beyond this date, with the following year 1844 being the year when the heavenly sanctuary is prophecised to be cleansed in chapter eight.